a bee and an ant on a flower

 Either insect can raise a form of chemical alarm to warm close colony members they are under attack and effectively call for reinforcements.

-Guard ants have even been observed starting from side to side across ant trails in what is believed to be an attempt at disrupting the chemical trail and confusing any ants following it.
+Guard bees have even been observed moving from side to side across ant trails in what is believed to be an attempt to disrupt the chemical trail and confuse any ants following it.

 Ants and bee hives

-Managed bee colonies referred to as hives regularly come under attack from local ant nests.
+Managed bee colonies, called hives, regularly come under attack from local ant nests.

 The sugar-rich contents of honey are an irresistible draw for ants and can lead to large-scale invasions of wooden hives.

-Healthy managed hives are normally able to fight these unwanted intruders with guard bees dispatching any ants that make it to the entrance of the hive.
+Healthy managed hives can normally fight these unwanted intruders with guard bees dispatching any ants that make it to the hive’s entrance.

 How to deal with ants in a managed hive

-One interesting tactic is to take advantage of the ant’s inability to take flight for the majority of the year.
+One interesting tactic is to take advantage of the ant’s inability to take flight for most of the year.

 Placing the feet of your hive in shallow bows or troughs of water will make accessing the hive an impossible task.

-Any ants left on the hive structure will need to be removed manually but a healthy colony of bee’s will is likely to complete this task with little to no help from external sources.
+Any ants left on the hive structure must be removed manually, but a healthy colony of bees is likely to complete this task with little to no help from external sources.

-Placing ground cinnamon around the legs of your hives has also been observed to deter ants but doesn’t always seem to be effective.
+Placing ground cinnamon around the legs of your hives has also been observed to deter ants but doesn’t always seem effective.